-Background checks are required for incoming students to ensure the safety of the patients treated by students in the clinical education program and is at the student's expense. junior and senior nursing students are required to complete the criminal background check in sufficient time to be reviewed by the program coordinator or associated hospital administrator prior to starting the clinical rotation.
+Background checks are required for all students to ensure the safety of the patients treated by students in the clinical education program and is at the student's expense.
+Junior and senior nursing students are required to complete the criminal background check in sufficient time to be reviewed by the program coordinator or associated hospital administrator prior to starting the clinical rotation.

-Background checks are conducted by PreCheck, Inc., at www.mystudentcheck.com.

-In the event of a positive criminal background report, the student will be contacted by the Coordinator of Clinical Affairs to discuss program implications for clinical practice assignments.
-At this time, it is the student's responsibility to contact the State Board of Nursing regarding to the effect the positive criminal background report could have on the nursing licensure application process for the respective state.
+Background checks are conducted by Viewpoint Screening at www.viewpointscreening.com/howard In the event of a positive criminal background report, the student will be contacted by the Coordinator of Clinical Affairs to discuss program implications for clinical practice assignments.
+At this time, it is the student's responsibility to contact the State Board of Nursing regarding the effect the positive criminal background report could have on the nursing licensure application process for the respective state.